 Soft-range edits were activated during the interview when the respondent gave an unlikely response (a value outside the specified range).
 The CATI system responded by placing a message on the screen and required the interviewer to re-enter the response.
 This system feature gives the interviewer an opportunity to verify that the response is recorded accurately or re-ask the question to be certain the respondent understood what was being asked as needed.
 Hard-range edits prevented recording unacceptable values.
-For example, for a question on how many rooms were in the adult respondent's home, the soft range is 1-15, the hard range 1-99.
+For example, for a question on how many glasses of juice the adolescent respondent had the previous day, the soft range is 0-9, the hard range 0-20.
 During data collection, a small number of soft- and hard-range edit specifications were revised to accept the actual range of responses being collected.